Triangulated categories of relative 1-motives: Triangulated categories of a-motives

 The blueprint for this proof is taken from Section~2.2.2 of \cite{Ayoub_these_1}.

-Lemma~\ref{lemma:coh_gen}, applied to $i:S\ra T$, shows that it is enough to show that, for any $g:X\ra T$ with $X$ connected regular and $g^{-1}(S)$ equal to either $X$ or a normal crossing divisor, the motive $i^!g_* \BQ_X$ is compact.
+Lemma~\ref{lemma:coh_gen} below, applied to $i:S\ra T$, shows that it is enough to prove that, for any $g:X\ra T$ with $X$ connected regular and $g^{-1}(S)$ equal to either $X$ or a normal crossing divisor, the motive $i^!g_* \BQ_X$ is compact.
 Form the cartesian square

 We have an $\Ex^!_*$ isomorphism $i^!g_*\BQ_X\simeq g'_*i'^!\BQ_X$.
 By point \ref{coh_!}, it is enough to show that $i'^!\BQ_X$ is in $\DA^\coh(X)$.
 By assumption, $Y$ is either equal to $X$ or is a normal crossing divisor; only the second case requires a proof.
 By \cite[Lemme 2.2.31]{Ayoub_these_1} applied to the branches and point \ref{coh_!} for closed immersions, we reduce to the case of a regular immersion, which then follows from absolute purity and Proposition~\ref{prop:n_monoidal} \ref{coh_tensor}.